Colby Museum of Art

 You can spend an entire day enjoying the museum’s many permanent collections, including the Lunder Collection, which has more than 500 works of American art from the 19th to 21st centuries.
 The Bernard Langlais Collection, with 187 works, traces the remarkable trajectory of Langlais’ career from his student days at the Skowhegan School of Painting and Sculpture to his late years in Cushing, Maine.

 Once you’ve worked up an appetite, head to downtown Waterville for a bite to eat.
-Front & Main is the newest option, serving lunch and dinner every day, with a focus on local foods.
+Front & Main serves lunch and dinner every day, with a focus on local foods.
 For lighter fare, enjoy a coffee or bubble tea at Selah Tea Cafe.
 They also have pizza, salads and tasty sandwiches to choose from.
 Mainely Brews has plenty of beers on tap and a wide variety of menu items for lunch and dinner.

 From Ellsworth: 80 miles